samantha-white26/SimpleToDo/README.md

 I found it kind of difficult to really take in all of the concepts while also creating the app in the compressed amount of time.
 I plan to review some of the additional readings tonight to make sure I fully understand everything that we implemented.

+Also in the GIF there seems to be a delay between the name change in the optional feature but during normal running there doesn't seem to be a problem.

 ## License